Skip to content

-Credit Cards provide a great outlet for cardholder to improve their spending and purchasing power with their instant credit facility.
+Credit Cards provide a great outlet for cardholders to improve their spending and purchasing power with their instant credit facility.
 However, there are some eligibility requirements, for example, a good credit score to obtain a credit card.
 Financial institutions such as banks do not offer credit cards to all their customer with a low income, no credit history, and a bad credit score.
 In such a scenario, the bank would issue a credit card against Fixed Deposit to the applicant with a low income and a bad credit score.

-Secured Credit Card
+All About Secured Credit Cards

 Definition- Secured Credit Card

 A secured credit card is a kind of credit card that requires a fixed deposit as collateral against the line of credit and is typically issued to people who have a poor credit score and no credit history.
 A secured credit card, as opposed to a conventional or unsecured credit card, is issued by financial institutions such as banks in exchange for collateral.
 Assuming the cardholder is unable to make payment of the due amount, the fixed deposit acts as a security for the card issuer company.
-It helps the customers with no credit history or low credit score to rebuild and boost their credit score.
+It helps customers with no credit history or low credit score to rebuild and boost their credit score.

 A Credit Card Against Fixed Deposit